Billboard Women in Music

+Since 2023, Billboard established the first Billboard Latin Women in Music, focusing exclusively on female artists of Latin music.
+Since 2024, it has expanded the award ceremony to the individual international territories in which the magazine is published.

 Woman of the Year Award

-In 2007, Reba McEntire was honored with Billboard's first Woman of the Year Award because of "her success as a recording artist, contributions to the business, and leadership in embracing the changing music business."
+In 2007, Reba McEntire was honored with the Billboard's first Woman of the Year Award because of her success as a recording artist, contributions to the business, and leadership in embracing the changing music business.
 Every year since then, Billboard has honored a female artist with the award.
 Taylor Swift is the first and only woman to be honored more than once.
-Billie Eilish is the youngest artist to ever be honored with the award.
 Cardi B became the first rapper to receive the accolade.
-The most recent winner is SZA.
+The most recent winner is Doechii.